mithril-security/blindai/.github/ISSUE_TEMPLATE/bug-report.md

 ### Actual behavior:**

-What actually happens
+Describe what actually happens

 ### Reproduces how often:**

-What percentage of the time does it reproduce?
+Specify what percentage of the time does it reproduce?

 ## Steps to Reproduce